Category

 • Invest in backup power blocks and generators for phones and other essential items

-• Be sure to read the operations manual and test the equipment to ensure that the generator can be used safely to eliminate the chance of accidental carbon monoxide poisoning
+• If using a generator, be sure to read the operations manual and test the equipment to eliminate the chance of accidental carbon monoxide poisoning

 Note: Right before a storm, DO NOT tape your windows.

 This is a common myth dating back to the 1980s.
 Preparedness experts warn that taping your windows to guard against flying debris is likely to do more harm than good.
 In fact, when windows are taped, there’s a higher likelihood of large chunks of flying glass instead of the windows shattering as designed.
-Instead of taping windows shut, you should cover them with boards or investing in impact-resistant glass.
+Instead of taping windows shut for sustained winds, cover them with boards or invest in impact-resistant glass.

 What are the best places to find hurricane or weather tracking information now and once the season officially starts?

-Jason Moreland: I always encourage people to visit hurricanes.gov.
-It is the official website of the National Hurricane Center, and it’s the nationally recognized resource for five-day tropical outlooks and also active storm advisories.
+I always encourage people to visit hurricanes.gov.
+It is the official website of the National Hurricane Center, and it’s the nationally recognized resource for five-day tropical outlooks as well as active storm advisories.

-As a reminder, hurricane season officially runs from June 1 through November 30, but daily tropical outlooks are going to be initiated beginning on May 15.
-It’s interesting to note that in the last seven years, we’ve had at least one early-season development before the month of June.
-So it’s prudent to be on the lookout for any early Tropical development that could cause a severe weather threat even before the season officially begins.
+As a reminder, hurricane season officially runs from June 1 through November 30, but daily tropical outlooks are initiated on May 15.
+It’s interesting to note that in the last seven years, we’ve had at least one early season development before the month of June.
+So, it’s prudent to be on the lookout for any early tropical development that could cause a severe weather threat even before the season officially begins.

 Using AlertMedia to Monitor and Respond to Hurricanes